 Did you know?

-Insurance from John Lewis offers Identity Theft cover as part of your home insurance.
-Which means we’ll provide cover for expenses and legal fees for you or your family in the event of identity theft.
-Limits and exclusions apply.
+John Lewis Home Insurance offers Identity Theft cover as part of your standard home insurance.
+This means we’ll provide cover for expenses and legal fees for you or your family in the event of identity theft.

 John Lewis Finance, John Lewis Home Insurance and John Lewis & Partners are all trading names of John Lewis plc.
 Registered office: 171 Victoria Street, London SW1E 5NN.
 Registered in England and Wales (Registered Company Number 233462).
 John Lewis plc is an appointed representative of Munich Re Digital Partners Limited, a company authorised and regulated by the Financial Conduct Authority to carry on insurance distribution activities.